 There is nothing bad that can come from being overprepared for any trail conditions you may encounter.
 Bringing the right gear will ensure your continued safety and progress toward your goal of a completed thru-hike.

 Cutting corners could end it.

 Fabrics on Thru-Hiking Clothing (Materials Matter a LOT)

-Some fabrics have a better reputation than others and it is important that you know what they are to find what will work best for your hiking clothes.
+Some fabrics have a better reputation than others, and you must know what they are to find what will work best for your hiking clothes.

-Alpaca, unlike wool, is actually hair but the way it functions is incredibly similar to the wool from sheep.
-Alpaca powers some of the more beloved shirts coming from sites like the Appalachian Gear Company and while not cheap they are perfect hiker gear.
+Alpaca, unlike wool, is hair but how it functions is incredibly similar to the wool from sheep.
+Alpaca powers some of the more beloved shirts coming from sites like the Appalachian Gear Company, and while not cheap they are perfect hiker gear.

 Alpaca hair, like wool, doesn’t absorb the odors that will come from a hiker like other synthetics will making it last much longer before needing a wash.

 Clothing made from polyester has made a name for itself in the hiking world, with its quick wicking abilities and fast drying times making it incredibly popular.